MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-policies.md

   ### StricterMixedContentTreatmentEnabled

-  #### Enable stricter treatment for mixed content (deprecated)
+  #### Enable stricter treatment for mixed content (obsolete)

-  >DEPRECATED: This policy is deprecated.
-It is currently supported but will become obsolete in a future release.
+  >OBSOLETE: This policy is obsolete and doesn't work after Microsoft Edge 84.
   #### Supported versions:

-  - On Windows and macOS since 81 or later
+  - On Windows and macOS since 81, until 84

   #### Description

-  This policy is deprecated because it's only intended to be a short-term mechanism to give enterprises more time to update their web content if and when it's found to be incompatible with stricter mixed content treatment.
-It won't work in Microsoft Edge version 85.
+  This policy doesn't work because it was only intended to be a short-term mechanism to give enterprises more time to update their web content if it was found to be incompatible with stricter mixed content treatment.

 This policy controls the treatment for mixed content (HTTP content in HTTPS sites) in the browser.